CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

-Effective Negotiation provides an overview of the negotiation process.
-The course introduces the basic negotiation concepts, including the best alternative to a negotiated agreement, the reservation price, and the zone of possible agreement.
-In addition, the materials note the differences between distributive and integrative negotiations, and address the characteristics of a negotiator, how to prepare for a negotiation, and the types of tactics that can be used in a negotiation.
+This course discusses how to be a more effective negotiator.
+It does so by introducing the basic negotiation concepts, including the best alternative to a negotiated agreement, the reservation price, and the zone of possible agreement.
+The course also notes the differences between distributive and integrative negotiations.
+It addresses the characteristics of a negotiator, how to prepare for a negotiation, and the types of tactics that can be used in a negotiation.
 Attention is also paid to dealing with failing negotiations, negotiations with employees and suppliers, and how to measure the effectiveness of negotiations.

 Show More